pudjamansyurin/gen-core/README.md

   - [ ] Give jumper for GPS_IDD, it can use B+ or 5V from usb2serial
   - [ ] Configure the EEPROM address using u-center app
   - [ ] Fix eagle footprint problem, the un-shielded ground near every pins
-  - [ ] Add recharge-able coin battery connector also for RTC
+  - [ ] Add recharge-able coin battery
+   - [ ] Use diode & resistor to limit current
   - [ ] Increase C90 value to 100uF (tantalum)
   - [ ] Use EXTINT pin to control Sleep mode
     - See section "9.3.2.7 EXTINT pin control" in "Receiver Description" datasheet